skripteria/wn-snowflake-plugin/README.md

 The `'sf'` filter then takes up to 3 parameters:

 - Parameter 1 defines the type of the content.
 This controls what backend widget is used for content management.
 - Parameter 2 *(optional)* allows to set a default value for the content.
-The default value does not work for images and files.
+The default value has no effect on the types 'image', file', 'date', 'mediaimage' and 'mediafile'.
 - Parameter 3 *(optional)* allows to add a description for the user who is responsible for content management.

-Currently Snowflake supports 7 standard types and 3 special ones.
+Currently Snowflake supports 7 standard types and 5 special ones.

 The standard types are: